How to Start a Solar Panel Installation Business

 Step 9: Get Business Insurance

-Property, liability, workers’ compensation, and auto are a few insurance policies that a company installing solar panel installation should consider.
+Property, liability, workers’ compensation, and auto are a few types of insurance policies that a company installing solar panels should consider.
 The type of coverage will be largely dependent on the state requirements, so just make sure you do your due diligence and research before providing services.